djqdos/hubspot-kiota/hubspot/readme.md

 You can do Middleware things to catch these, but I've not tried those as of this writing.

-The HubSpot api is split up into it's constituent parts, with an OpenAPI spec for each part (one for Tickets, one for Companies, one for Notes etc).
-I haven't found a way of being able to combine these, without manually modifying the OpenAPI spec.
-This currently would generate a client for each section - which may not be what we want.

 ### Sample Unit Test document to show example usage